anvaypatil/blog/_posts/2019-02-01-design-patterns.markdown

 - **When solving a problem, you should always just start with the appropriate pattern**.
 This is untrue, please don't try to plug a design pattern and hope it serve the best.
 A developer should be aware about design patterns just to better communicate, those recurring problems, in given context.

 > 🖖 Design Patterns are not just for developers, UX desiginers or Architects.
-It isn't bad to know if you being manager or from testing background 🤟
+It isn't bad to know if you being manager or even someone from testing background 🤟

 ### If you are an architect, You should be know more than you being aware about just Design Patterns:
-- You should be well versed with the programming environment (languages/infrastructures et al) its efficient techniques/best practices involving its usage.
+- You should be well versed with the programming environment (languages internals/infrastructures et al) its efficient techniques/best practices involving its usage.
 - You should be well versed/experienced about Software Development AntiPatterns.
 - You should be well enlightened with Software Architecture AntiPatterns.
 - You should have done atleast once in life time, refactoring a bad code to good code, refactoring legacy systems to modern system.